Twin TQFTs and Frobenius algebras: Singular cobordisms and the category

-Examples of singular 2-cobordisms are given below.
-The source of our cobordisms is at the top and the target at the bottom of drawings, in other words, we read morphisms as cobordisms from top to bottom, by convention (note that this is the opposite convention of that used in~\cite{CC1,CC2}).
+Although the objects of $\textbf{Sing-2Cob}$ are embedded 1-manifolds, the morphisms are not embedded.
+Examples of morphisms of $\textbf{Sing-2Cob}$ are given below.
+The source of our cobordisms is at the top and the target at the bottom of drawings, in other words, we read morphisms as cobordisms from top to bottom, by convention.